10-Seconds on the Ooni Fyra 12

 But, there’s one reason you shouldn’t – homemade bases taste SO MUCH better.
 They’re not that difficult to do.
 And, it’s a lot cheaper.

-Either way, check out Ooni’s video showing you how to stretch your bases.
+Whichever dough you use, check out Ooni’s video showing you how to stretch your bases.

 What Can You Cook in the Ooni Fyra 12?